RobertoM89/BigRig/README.md

 ### Rigging the Legs
 Start creating a joint chain by placing the *hip, knee, ankle, foot* and *toe* joints on the character's left or right leg.
 You don't need to rename them, as they will be automatically renamed by the script.
-Use **Coplanar Joint Orient** script to orient the joints by selecting X as the aim axis, Z axis as the turning axis and so that the Y axis of the foot joint is directed upwards, as Maya world Y axis.
+Use **Coplanar Joint Orient** script to orient the joints by selecting X as the aim axis, Z as the turning axis and make sure that the Y axis of the foot joint is directed upwards, as Maya world Y axis.
 Orient the toe joint as its parent joint: click on Maya menu *Skeleton → Orient Joint (options)*, tick *Orient Joint to World* and click *Orient*.
 Then freeze the rotations of the joints.
 Create two locators, called **L_Toe_Roll_LOC** and **L_Heel_Roll_LOC** (replace **L_** with **R_** if you choose to start with the right leg) and place them where you want the rotation pivots for toe roll and heel roll to be.

 <!-- Now select the first joint of the chain and mirror the chain onto the right leg: click on Maya menu *Skeleton → Mirror Joints (options)*, tick *YZ* and *Behavior* and click *Mirror*.